AldieNightStar/molo/moloproj/README.md

 // Stop the music
 stopMusic();

-// Play sound
+// Play the sound
 playSound(src, vol=.5);

-// Stop sound if it too long
+// Stop the sound
 stopSound();

 // ================================